queenisabaer/friendventure-api/README.md

 ### ReadMe

-- One last tima, a big thank you to [Kera Cudmore](https://github.com/kera-cudmore) and all of her tips on what makes a good README.
+- One last time, a big thank you to [Kera Cudmore](https://github.com/kera-cudmore) and all of her tips on what makes a good README.

 ### Acknowledgements